networknext/next/docs/deploy_to_staging.md

 Go to https://console.cloud.google.com and navigate to "SQL" under the "Staging" project.

-Click on the "postgres" database and click on "Import".

-Import two files into "database", in order:
+Click on the "postgres" database and import two files into "database", in order:

 1. "[company_name]_network_next_sql_files/create.sql"
 2. "[company_name]_network_next_sql_files/staging.sql"